Secret societies in Singapore: Reasons for the decline

 In the early 19th century, secret societies posed a significant threat to law and order in Singapore.
 The early Chinese immigrants' clandestine activities and occasional turf wars proved too much of a problem for the British authorities.
-The British authorities were therefore obliged to curb the growing problem.
-They employed a number of methods, both on purpose and not, to check the growth of secret societies.
-This resulted in the decline of secret societies.
+The authorities were therefore obliged to curb the growing issue.
+A number of methods were employed to check the growth of these societies, resulting in their decline.

 Singapore becoming a Crown Colony

-The transfer of authority over Singapore from the Indian Government to the colonial office in London is considered by most to be the most important factor that helped the British colonial government check the growth of secret societies.
-The elevation of Singapore to a Crown Colony meant that London was willing to spend money and resources and provide proper administrators which it had been unprepared to do.
-Thus, Singapore was given a significantly larger priority, and only with the transfer of power, could the authorities initiate the following changes.
+The 1867 transfer of authority over Singapore from the Indian Government to the colonial office in London is considered by most to be the most important factor that helped the British colonial government check the growth of secret societies.
+The elevation of Singapore to a Crown Colony meant that London was willing to spend money and resources and provide proper administrators, which it had previously been unprepared to do.
+Thus, Singapore was given a significantly larger priority, and only with the transfer of power could the authorities initiate the following changes.

 Legislation of strict laws

 The legislation of strict laws had an enormous effect in checking the growth of the secret societies.
 Two significant laws were passed in the 1860s.

 The first was the Peace Preservation Act (also known as the banishment act) of 1867, which gave the colonial government the power to detain and deport Chinese immigrants who were convicted of crime.
-This was a major weapon against the secret societies members as it created fear and deterred the immigrants from joining the secret societies.
-With this law, the power of the secret societies was significantly curtailed.
+This was a major weapon against the secret societies, as it created fear and deterred immigrants from becoming members.
+With this law, the power of these societies was significantly curtailed.

 In 1869, the Peace Preservation Act was amended, and the Dangerous Societies Suppression Ordinance was also enacted.
 This required that secret societies be registered.
-By requiring only the societies, and not the individual members, to be registered, the police attracted people to go to provide insight on the actual strength of the societies.
-10 societies, 618 office bearers and 12371 members were registered in the first round of registrations.
+By requiring only the societies to be registered, and not the individual members, the law incentivised people to provide insight on the societies' actual strength.
+In the first round of registrations, 10 secret societies, 618 office bearers, and 12,371 members were registered.
 This ordinance also accorded the colonial government the power to inspect any society that was deemed dangerous to public peace.
-This way the colonial government could monitor the activities of the secret societies closely.
-This prevented the Chinese immigrants from joining the secret societies, causing it to reduce in influence in Singapore in the 19th century.
+This way the colonial government could closely monitor the societies' activities.
+This further dissuaded Chinese immigrants from joining these societies, causing a decline in their influence in Singapore by the end of the 19th century.